IDMNYU/audiolab/docs/rules.md

 *What the Audio Lab is not:*

 The IDM Audio Lab is **not a conventional recording studio**.
 If you need to record live musicians, do DAW-based audio production, etc., the audio lab in the [370 Jay Street Media Commons](https://www.nyu.edu/life/campus-resources/370-jay-street.html) is a more appropriate facility to use.
-In addition, the academic programs in [Music Technology](https://steinhardt.nyu.edu/programs/music-technology) (Steinhardt) and [Recorded Music](https://tisch.nyu.edu/clive-davis-institute) (Tisch) have extensive recording studio facilities.
+In addition, NYU's academic programs in [Music Technology](https://steinhardt.nyu.edu/programs/music-technology) (Steinhardt), [Recorded Music](https://tisch.nyu.edu/clive-davis-institute) (Tisch), and the [Music](https://www.nyu-waverlylabs.org/) (FAS) have extensive facilities for recording, production, and digital music research.

 The IDM Audio Lab is **not a commercial studio**.
 Under no circumstances can you bring clients in to work with the equipment and then charge them money.